kr-colab/im_clam/README.md

 		-obs (prints out observed AFS as well as that expected from MLE params) -u mutation rate per base pair per generation (only used to unscale parameters) -g generation time (gens/year)
-		-propSNP proportion sites polymorphic (SegSites/Length of Seq; used to unscale parameter) -put upper bound for optimization of thetas
+		-seqLen sequence length scanned for polymorphisms (used to unscale parameter) -put upper bound for optimization of thetas
 		-pum upper bound for optimization of migration rates -pudt upper bound for optimization of divergence time